-- Regiolect (=regional variety) a variety particular to a geographically defined space (see also below on dialect, language). - Variation between regiolects is also called regional variation or diatopic variation - Sociolect: of a particular social class (=status defined by wealth, education, job). - Linguists speak of high/low sociolects WITH NO VALUE JUDGMENTS INTENDED. - Sociolectal variation is also called diastratic variation. - Features specific to a sociolect are sociolectal/sociolinguistic variables, e.g.: - (3) In Australian English youse (=plural of you) is confined to working classes - (4) The form whom and the indefinite pronoun one are mostly confined to high sociolects. - A. Name two other sociolinguistic variables in English or German. - Genderlect: a variety specific to a gender.
-Examples of gender-preferential variables (socalled, because they are tendencies rather than hard-and-fast rules): - Women use more specialised colour terms: mauve, rose, paisley, herringbone. - Women ask more questions. - Women use positive minimal responses (uhum, yes) to show they are listening.
-In men's speech they are less frequent and indicate agreement, not just attention. - Women interrupt less and change the subject less. - Idiolect: the variety of one particular person. - B. Can you name examples of idiolectal variation between members of your family? - Age: Since diachronic change happens constantly, old and young people speak differently.
-E.g. possessive have as an auxiliary is confined to older British speech. - C. Can you name lexical or grammatical age-based variables in German/English? - Register: Variation of language used by the same speaker according to the (extralinguistic) situation.
-Some ways of subclassifying register are given below. - Jargon: language associated with specific topics/activities (say biology, tennis, Buddhism, techno).
-Some linguists reserve register for what we call 'jargon' here.
+- Regiolect (=regional variety) a variety particular to a geographically defined space (see also below on the partly related terms dialect and language).
+Variation between regiolects is also called regional variation or diatopic variation. - Sociolinguistic variation: Variation according to social criteria.
+Often this concerns sociolects (varieties associated with a particular social classes, i.e. a status defined by socioeconomic criteria like wealth, education, profession). - Linguists speak of high/low sociolects WITH NO VALUE JUDGMENTS INTENDED. - Sociolectal variation is also called diastratic variation (social strata=classes). - $\bullet \quad \text{Features specific to a sociolect are } \textbf{sociolectal/sociolinguistic variables}, e.g. :$ - (3) In Australian English youse (=plural of you) is confined to working classes. - (4) The form whom and the indefinite pronoun one are mostly confined to high sociolects. - (5) In Australian the letter 'h' is pronounced [heɪt͡ʃ].
+This is often said to be characteristic of Roman Catholics.
+(Since this pronunciation is not confined to particular social classes, (h) would be called a sociolinguistic rather than a sociolectal variable.) - A. Name two other sociolinguistic variables in English or German. - Genderlect: a variety specific to a gender.
+Examples of gender-preferential variables (so-called, because they are tendencies rather than hard-and-fast rules): - Women ask more questions. - Women use positive minimal responses (uhum, yes) to show they are listening.
+In men's speech they are less frequent and indicate agreement, not just attention. - Women interrupt less and change the subject less. - Women use more specialised colour terms: mauve, rose, paisley, herringbone. - Idiolect: the variety used one individual. - B. Can you name examples of idiolectal variation between members of your family? - Age-related variation: Since diachronic change never ceases, old and young people speak differently.
+E.g. possessive have as an auxiliary is confined to older British speech. - C. Can you name lexical or grammatical age-based variables in German/English? - Register: Variety of language used by the same speaker according to the (extralinguistic, social) situation.
+Some ways of subclassifying register are given below.

-- Style level: variation according to social context (e.g. formality of occasion, age/status of addressees).
+- Jargon: language associated with specific topics/activities (say biology, tennis, Buddhism, techno).
+Some linguists reserve register for what we call 'jargon' here. - Style level: variation according to social context (e.g. formality of occasion, age/status of addressees).
 Levels include elevated formal informal/colloquial slang vulgar.
-(Some linguists use register only for what we call 'style' here.) - Variables confined to lower style levels (=vernacular): - increased use of taboo words (f\ck), fewer euphemisms $(pass\ away)$ - faster speech; more contracted forms (it's, doesn't) - certain lexemes (yeah; kick the bucket). - D. Name three other English expressions characteristic of either high or low style levels. - E. Can you think of cases where a feature could be called either a stylistic variable or a sociolectal variable, depending on the person and/or the context? - Speaker relations: intimate/distant; subordinate/equal.
-These facts are reflected in address forms (given name/surname, dw/Sie). - Medium/mode: spoken vs. written. - F. Name two English or German variables that are sensitive to the medium used. - G. How does the medium used affect the choice of style level? - H. What do the following examples tell us about the relation between jargon and style level?
+(Some linguists use register only for what we call 'style' here.) - Variables confined to lower style levels (=vernacular): - increased use of taboo words (f\ck), fewer euphemisms (pass away) - faster speech; more contracted forms (it's, doesn't) - certain lexemes (yeah; kick the bucket). - D. Name three other English expressions characteristic of either high or low style levels. - E. Can you think of cases where a feature could be called either a stylistic variable or a sociolectal variable, depending on the person and/or the context? - Speaker relations: intimate/distant; subordinate/equal.
+These facts are reflected in address forms (given name/surname, du/Sie). - Medium/mode: spoken vs. written. - F. Name two English or German variables that are sensitive to the medium used. - G. How does the medium used affect the choice of style level? - H. What do the following examples tell us about the relation between jargon and style level?